Gagandeep131991/TextClassification/README.md

 # TextClassification

-The dataset have twp columns :
+The dataset have twp columns :comment text and Labels.
-•	comment text
-•	Labels
 The comment text in the dataset are classified as negative and positive.

 The different machine learning techniques like Support vector machine, Random forest, logistic regression and Naïve Bayes to classify the text as positive and negative.
 Also, different feature selection techniques like PCA and Chi square along with the different